isabella232/docs-vuepress/docs/developer/10-scm-plugins.md

-% SCM Plugins
+# SCM Plugins

-% Greg Schueler
-% October 28, 2016
+Updated October 28, 2016

 ## About

 SCM Plugins come in two flavors: `ScmExport` and `ScmImport`.

 `ScmExport`
 : Allows exporting Job changes.

 `ScmImport`
 : Allows importing Job changes.

 The two types can be combined or used separately.